 - Touch screens: The default stylesheet is not really usable from a touchscreen as the items are often too small.
 One would need to modify the stylesheets to ensure that the relevant items would be reasonable.
 Setting down the resolution would also help. - Receipt Printers: ESC/POS printers generally work in text mode.
-Control sequences can be embedded in the template as necessary. - Pole Displays: Generally supported.
-Only the Logic Controls PD3000 is supported out of the box, but making this work for other models ought to be trivial. - Cash Drawers: These should be attached to the printer.
-The control codes is then specified in the pos.conf.pl so that the command is sent to the printer when the open till button is pushed. - Barcode Scanners: Most customers use decoded barcode scanners through a keyboard wedge interface.
+Control sequences can be embedded in the template as necessary. - Pole Displays: Generally are unsupported in Ledger-SMB without add-on patches and special network clients. - Cash Drawers: These should be attached to the printer.
+The control codes can then be embedded in the invoices so that the drawer opens whenever an invoice is printed. - Barcode Scanners: Most customers use decoded barcode scanners through a keyboard wedge interface.
 This allows them to scan items as if they were typing them on the keyboard.